 So without further ado, here are our top ten uni life hacks to get you through student living…

-Get yourself a door stop!
-Many halls have the sort of doors that close automatically behind you.
-Propping your bedroom door open on moving day (and over the weeks to come) will help you make friends with your new housemates.
-They’ll be more likely to come and talk to you, and you’ll be able to spot people nipping into the kitchen – the perfect place for a chat!
+Most halls have the sort of doors that close automatically behind you.
+Propping your bedroom door open with a doorstop on moving day (and over the weeks to come) will help you make friends with your new housemates.
+They’ll be more likely to come and talk to you, and you’ll be able to spot people nipping into the kitchen – the perfect place for a natter.

 4. Command your deposit back

 Need somewhere to hang your stuff?
 Command hooks will stick to the wall and come off again without damaging the paint underneath.
 Command also do picture hanging strips so you can stick up as many pics and posters as you like without enraging the landlord or having to do a last-minute paint job before you move out.